DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Method

 \subsection{Conditional Distribution at One Time Point}

-First we describe how we model the conditional distribution $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$ at each time point $t$ without accounting for non-stationary effects (Figure~\ref{fig:page1}, bottom).
-We use a neural network $g$ to summarize the historical and contextual information into a vector $\V{h}_t \in \Real^D$ as $\V{h}_t = g(\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$.
+First we describe how we model the conditional distribution $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$ at each time point $t$ without accounting for non-stationary effects (Figure~\ref{fig:page1}, left).
+We use a neural network $g$ to encode the historical and contextual information into a vector $\V{h}_t \in \Real^{D_h}$ as $\V{h}_t = g(\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$.
 For example, $g$ could be a multi-layer perceptron (MLP) or a recurrent neural network (RNN).
 The parameters of $g$ are time-invariant and included in $\V\psi$ (Eq.~\ref{eq:f}).

 We note that a key distinction between our model's use of an RNN and a typical deep time series model using an RNN is that the latter keeps unrolling the RNN over time to model the dynamics of the time series.
 In contrast, we unroll the RNN for $B+1$ steps to summarize $(\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$ in the exact same way at each time point $t$, i.e., we apply it in a \emph{time-invariant} manner.